Why You Need a Screening Partner to Get the Job Done Right

 The reality is that conducting a thorough criminal background search is complicated.
 There’s no one-stop-shop for all things criminal and basic internet searches leave a lot of important stones unturned.
 Consider the following complexities:

-The FBI provides by far the most broad, far-reaching database of criminal records, but access to this information is restricted; neither you nor your background screening partner can search this database.
+The FBI provides by far the broadest, far-reaching database of criminal records, but access to this information is restricted; neither you nor your background screening partner can search this database.
 Any background screening company that touts a “national” background search is conducting that search using databases maintained by private companies.
 These companies make an effort to compile criminal records from across the country into one searchable repository, but these “national” searches have significant limitations.
 Not all localities have shareable electronic records, not all localities are willing to share what they have, and the databases are often out of date.
 While searching these private repositories is a legitimate first step, professional background screeners will never rely on this information alone.

 County Records Searches

 Most crimes are committed and tried at a very local level, so searching country records for criminal information is critical.
-However, again, there’s no one-stop-shop for searching county records.
+However, again, there’s no one-stop shop for searching county records.
 The US has over 3000 counties and each has its own way of storing records.
 Screeners conduct county-level searches using the address and employment history provided, but this process will miss any crimes committed in counties where the individual did not work or live.

 State Records Searches